 - Appreciation of the full range of transferable research skills appropriate to urban scale research.

-A second module feeds from the first.
-This module provides students with the opportunity to conduct a major individual research project that explores the nature of urban design as an Inter-disciplinary research subject, and as a key dimension of understanding and unlocking complex urban problems.
+A final module feeds from the first and second and provides students with the opportunity to conduct a major individual research project that explores the nature of urban design as an Inter-disciplinary research subject, and as a key dimension of understanding and unlocking complex urban problems.
 The module provides students with the opportunity to conduct a major individual research project of at least 15,000 words or 10,000 words and a major research-based design proposal.

-This work should normally develop out of the research proposal prepared at the conclusion of Module 1: Inter-disciplinary Urban Design, and, whilst a student-driven exercise, will be closely supervised by an allocated supervisor and the Programme Director (as a secondary supervisor).
+This work should normally develop out of the research proposal prepared at the conclusion of Module 1: Inter-disciplinary Urban Design, and, whilst a student-driven exercise, will be closely supervised by an allocated supervisor.

 The module will commence with a weekend retreat away from UCL, providing participants with an opportunity to present, discuss and refine their research proposals.
 It will culminate in a viva oral examination attended by both supervisors and forming part of the formal examination process.